benediktsommer/smilecar/README.md

 # smilecar
 This repository is based on the Happycar coding challange.
-I chosed the frontend part and added a backend to finally have the opportunity to try out a monorepo.
+From the provided challanges I chose to complete the frontend task including some backend elements to finally have the opportunity to try out a monorepo.
 What exactly does that mean?
 In this project I tried to build a monorepo with Typescript, React, Express and Infersify...
 It will be funny.
-Have fun looking through it
+Have fun looking through it.

 ## Development